 11. Pocaterra Ridge – one of the best fall hikes in Alberta

-Plan a car shuttle – parking one at Little Highwood Pass and one at Highwood Pass.
-This hike is best done as a one way affair starting at Highwood Pass.
-I’d recommend larch season for the intense blast of yellow.
-Outstanding hike.
+Plan a car shuttle – parking one car at Little Highwood Pass and the other at Highwood Pass.
+The Pocaterra Ridge hike is best done as a one way affair starting at Highwood Pass.
+If you love hiking in Alberta in the fall this is the hike for you.
+Look for intense blasts of yellow larches in pockets along the length of the trail.

-Distance: 8.9 km one way and only do it as a one-way hike
+Distance: 8.9 km one way and would suggest that you only do it as a one-way hike.

 Elevation gain: 950 m (3,117 feet) gain and a 640 m (2,100 feet) loss